morepath/morepath/doc/security.rst

 authentication.

-For cookie-based authentication where the password is sent as a cookie to the server for each request, we need to make sure include the password the user used to log in, so that ``remember`` can then place it in the cookie so that it can be sent back to the server::
+For cookie-based authentication where the password is sent as a cookie to the server for each request, we need to make sure to include the password the user used to log in, so that ``remember`` can then place it in the cookie so that it can be sent back to the server::